duckietown/course-CRA/modules/localization/docs/03-exercises/02_sensor_fusion_localization.md

 * The first time the Apriltag becomes visible, you have to calibrate the `encoder_baselink` frame/estimate to match exactly the Apriltag pose.
 This should be done with a ROS Service between  `fused_localization_node` and `encoder_localization_node`.

-* Publish the robot pose using the Apriltag estimate (when available).
+* Publish the robot pose using the Apriltag estimate (when available) projected on the ground plane (recall that this node publishes 2D poses).

 * If the Apriltag is not visible, use the encoder estimates, starting from the last Apriltag pose received (there should be no pose jump if the Apriltag goes out of sight).